data-mie/dbt-course/labs/lab5.md

     {% endsnapshot %}
   ```
-  (2) Execute `dbt snapshot` in the console at the bottom of your screen to make sure your snapshot run correctly.
+  (2) Execute `dbt snapshot` in the console to make sure your snapshot run correctly.
 </details>

 ### 2. Snapshot the orders table